jtirana98/MultiHop-Federeated-Split-Learning/README.md

-# Pipelines federated split learning with multiple hops
+# Pipelined federated split learning with multiple hops

-This repository contains:
+The repository structure:
-- *`main.cpp`*: Main code that implements testing environments.
-It contains two modes:

-    *(i)* conventional trainining: in which we run the model as one,

-    *(ii)* Split Learning: the model is split into parts and is trained in a way to simulate a split learning environmet.

 - directory *`datasets/`* :
     Contains source code to load a dataset into a dataloader.